The science made sense to me.

 Doug says it’s a privilege being able to help other patients and talk with them about how the entire field of cancer and gene therapies has exploded.
 “When I talk with cancer patients now, I say if this doesn’t work, something else is probably around the corner.
 I try to give them hope and to take a bit of the scariness out of it for them.”

-Ten years later, Doug remains in remission.
+More than a decade later, Doug remains in remission.
 “I still think about what it must have been like for David Porter, for Carl June, for Bruce Levine – that aha moment when they saw this thing was working must have been just incredible.
 You know, science is mostly failure, so it had to be just mind-bending to realize that it worked.
 I’m grateful and proud to have been a part of this trial.”